Skip to main content

 Document Pictures

-Use Type-C data cable to connect DuoS and PC (note, if DuoS currently has an SD card inserted, please remove the SD card first), DuoS will automatically power on and enter the burning mode, and the PC will display the burning status in real time.
-Recording progress:
+Release the recovery button, DuoS will power on and enter the burning mode, and the PC will display the burning progress in real time:

 [INFO] Waiting for USB device connection: ---